Components

 • realm identifying the target realm (typically dataplatform)

-These credentials are created by Terraform and distributed to every namespace that has SSO enabled.
+These credentials are generated by the platform CLI and distributed to every namespace that has SSO enabled.

 Enabling or disabling SSO for a component

-Each component has an sso_enable flag in its Terraform variable block.
+Each component has an enabled field in its [sso] table in variables.toml.
 It defaults to true.
 When set to false:

 • the SSO config secret is not generated